smirnoffkin/Web_File_Storage/README.md

 ###### P.S. ######
 In the submitted task (the enrollment folder), some variables are named inconsistently with PEP8 (such as "parentId").
-In order not to rewrite unit_test and not get confused in the names among the models, I decided to use the same names.
+In order not to rewrite unit_test and not get confused in the names among the models, I decided to use exactly the same names.